When designing the web application for your business, what do you focus on the most? Do you find yourself somehow affixed to the aesthetics?

 You need to ensure that your web application is responsive, which means it can be easily viewed on different screen sizes.
 Responsive design enables the web to fit different screen sizes, comfortably displaying the content.

-A website that’s dependent on the mouse for navigation is not accessible for everyone.
+A website that’s dependent on the mouse for navigation is not accessible to everyone.
 Users with some disabilities may need the help of assistive technology for web access.
 These may include speech recognition software, screen readers, etc.

 Search engine robots cannot “read” images; instead, they rely on the alt text to tell them what the images contain.